Car Fires and Negligence: Safety Tips

 If You Are at Risk for a Car Fire

-If you experience a problem, such as overheating, mechanical issues or are involved in a vehicle accident, the first step is to ensure the safety of those involved.
+If you experience a problem, such as overheating or mechanical issues, or are involved in a vehicle accident, the first step is to ensure the safety of those involved.
 The second step is to get help to prevent additional damage to surrounding vehicles, structures, or property.

 If you are at risk for a car fire: